 - 1) Although the Level 1 product is fully calibrated now using three transponders on the ground, the backscatter values are corrected using a calibration table, derived from a geophysical wind model.
 The backscatter values in the Level 2 wind product are however plain copies of those in the Level 1 product.
-The corrections are very small and expected to be incorporated into a new version of the Geophysical Model Function. - 2) The Sigma-0 Usability Flag in the Level 1 product is neglected in the wind processing.
+The corrections are very small and expected to be incorporated into a new version of the Geophysical Model Function. - 2) The backscatter data and noise values (K_p) in the coastal product are computed as part of the level 2 wind processing and they are not scientifically validated, other than by validation of the wind retrieval properties in the coastal products. - 3) The provision of the full resolution ASCAT backscatter product from EUMETSAT to KNMI, which is necessary for the coastal wind product processing, is not considered an operational process.
+Hence the coastal wind product can not have a fully operational status.